mchmarny/dapr-pipeline/README.md

 ### State store bootstrapping

-On initial get to store that has not been yet configured there seems to be some error inconsistency
+On initial get to store that has not been yet configured there seems to be some error inconsistencies:

 ```shell
 $: curl -v http://localhost:3500/v1.0/state/producer/qid-1dcd8a3205dfbd5725f2e6e5ec59df28